Skip to main content

 Show me the catalogs in my Organization

-6. If successful, Copilot will confirm it is using the Wherobots MCP server (showing Ran list_catalogs or a similar tool) and display all of the available catalogs in your Organization.
+6. If successful, your AI assistant will confirm it is using the Wherobots MCP server (showing Ran list_catalogs or a similar tool) and display all of the available catalogs in your Organization.
 The exact response will vary depending on the datasets within your Organization as well as the model used to query the MCP server.
-Screenshot showing the MCP server catalogs response in Copilot Chat At minimum, wherobots_open_data appears for Community Edition, and both wherobots_open_data and wherobots_pro_data for Professional and Enterprise Edition Organizations.
+Screenshot showing the MCP server catalogs response At minimum, wherobots_open_data appears for Community Edition, and both wherobots_open_data and wherobots_pro_data for Professional and Enterprise Edition Organizations.

 Stop the MCP server